-Welcome back to my blog, Cheryl.
-Please tell us about Little Shepherd.
+Welcome to my blog.
+Please tell us about your picture book: Macaroni and Cheese for Thanksgiving.